Mandolins and Mandola

 Binding: Indian rosewood.

-My mandola is based on my small bodied cittern body, with a shallower carved back body made from birdseye maple.
+The mandola is based on my small bodied cittern body, with a shallower carved back of Birdseye maple.
 To me it is the perfect combination of body size, scale, pitch, string gauges and pitch.

 The sound is clear and firm and also rich, surprisingly so for the body size.
 It has more sustain than a mandolin and more space for fingers.
-Celtic tune players could find it doesn’t play in convenient keys (always a fifth lower than fiddle or mandolin), but other instrumentalists and accompanists who have played one have universally loved it.
+Celtic tune players may find it doesn’t play in convenient keys (always a fifth lower than fiddle or mandolin), but other instrumentalists and accompanists who have played one have universally loved it.
+It’s a truly special sound, my personal favourite of all the mandolin family instruments.